szunaj13pl/YouTube-5-minute-slideshow-blocker/README.md

    - Content script inserts and manages the overlay on YouTube watch pages.
    - Options page allows you to add or remove images for the slideshow.

-### Soon ✨
+### Soon implemented ✨

+- Habit list
+  - Counter of habits done
+  - Each habit checked
-- Habit list - each habit checked remove fraction of time from timer or unlock one video
+    - remove fraction of time from timer
+    - unlock one video
+    - add time to use blocked websites
-- Background voice of Jocko "GOOD" motivation speech - Possible to pause it
+- Background voice of Jocko "GOOD" motivation speech
+  - pause it on leaving tab resume on activity
+  - mute
+- Options
+  - set timers (allow, block)
+  - CRUD
+    - goal images
+    - blocked pages
+- Popup
-- Popup with habit checker
+  - habit checker
+  - include this page in blocking
 - Add icons
 - Motivational quotes
-- Counter of habits done
+- Goal pictures carousel
   - Pictures transition
-- Goal pictures carousel
+- Possibility to add other websites like (`instagram.com`, `facebook.com`, ect.)
+  - block base on lime spend on site instead of url
+  - exclude form blocking messages subpage

 ---